 You can define your own binary character properties by defining subroutines whose names begin with "In" or "Is".
+(The experimental feature "(?[])" in perlre provides an alternative which allows more complex definitions.)
 The subroutines can be defined in any package.
-The user-defined properties can be used in the regular expression p and p constructs; if you are using a user-defined property from a package other than the one you are in, you must specify its package in the p or p construct.
+The user-defined properties can be used in the regular expression $\p$ and $\p$ constructs; if you are using a user-defined property from a package other than the one you are in, you must specify its package in the $\p$ or $\p$ construct.